Michelle3334/coaching-warriors/README.md

 # Credits
 ## Code
 * All code was written by the developer.
+* Codemy's Create blog <a href="https://www.youtube.com/playlist?list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi">tutorials</a> was used for explanations and clarity on django forms and authentication.

 ## Content
 * Content for the website was obtained from https://heycreativemindstudio.mykajabi.com/inrekraftonlinekurs and https://quaifeassociates.vipmembervault.com/.